 It will update OpenLiteSpeed to the latest stable version.

-OPTIONAL However, if you’re willing to test out the cutting-edge OLS version here you go.
+OPTIONAL However, if you’re willing to test out the cutting-edge OLS version here is the command that you need .

 wget https://openlitespeed.org/packages/openlitespeed-1.6.21.tgz tar -zxvf openlitespeed-1.6.21.tgz cd openlitespeed ./install.sh

-This step is optional to install the latest version of OpenLiteSpeed, remember there is a diffrence between latest and stable.
+This step is optional to install the latest version of OpenLiteSpeed, remember there is a difference between the latest and stable.
 A stable version should be used on live sites.

 3. Access CyberPanel & Create a Website